Tags: ,

 Establish and Maintain Policies and Procedures

-• Map your company’s policies and procedures to the laws and regulations in your law library.
+• Policy and Regulation Alignment: Map your company's policies and procedures to the laws and regulations in your law library.
 Include legal entities, products, risks, and controls.

-• Whenever a regulation changes, update impacted policies and procedures.
+• Responsive Policy Updates: Whenever a regulation changes, update impacted policies and procedures.

-• Coordinate with stakeholders during the evidence-collection process.
+• Stakeholder Coordination: Engage with relevant stakeholders during the evidence-collection process.

 Compliance Management - Updating Policies